 Of course, it helped to have pre-existing relationships with many editors and influencers.
 But that can really only take you so far.
 We’re insanely proud of the product we create and made sure others experienced the value of our product as well.
 Before we even got in the press, we had our friends test the product.
 Did it help that some of them worked in fashion and media?
 Sure, but their endorsement came from the most honest place.

 We’ve also done pop-ups in Miami, Provincetown, and Montauk (at the Surf Lodge) – places customers can wear their trunks right off the rack and onto the beach.
 It’s so important that people don’t just hear about the quality of our product, but can speak to it personally.
-Being that we don’t have a stand alone store it is super helpful, again, to have face to face time with customers and connect with them in a place that feels so authentic and natural.
-It’s helpful for the feedback but also helpful for people to see what we stand for and connect us back to an experience they’ve had when they see Katama next.
+Being that we don’t have a stand alone store, it is super helpful to have face to face time with customers and to connect with them in a place that feels so authentic and natural.
+It’s helpful for the feedback, but also helpful for people to see what we stand for and connect us back to an experience they’ve had when they next see KATAMA.

-How do you continue to stay in top shape over the years, what does your routine/nutrition look like?
+How do you continue to stay in top shape over the years?
+What does your routine and nutrition look like?

 It’s nothing groundbreaking — running, gym classes, working out with a trainer.
 Nutrition, frequency, variety, these are also really important things to consider.

 What has been the most interesting shoot or project you’ve worked on?